deepsense-ai/seahorse/docs/_casestudies/credit_card_client_defaults.md

 We presented analysis of prediction of defaults of a bank’s customers.
 Throughout the way, we used SparkR for custom operations and exploratory data analysis.
 We trained the model, optimized and evaluated it.
 Based on costs associated with customers’ defaults, we can tweak precision and recall by, for example, adjusting the threshold level for probability of the default prediction and the final label (no default vs default) produced by the model.
-We encourage you to try out your own ideas - the complete workflow is available for download [here](workflows/09_credit_card_client_defaults.json).
+We encourage you to try out your own ideas - the complete workflow is included in Seahorse.